World Championships in Renju: Team World Championships

 The statistics for the Renju Team World Championships following.

 Youth World Championships

 Renju Youth World Championships have occurred every second year since 1996.

 The results of Youth World Championships of different groups for boys are following:

 The results of Youth World Championships of different groups for girls are following:

-Since 2020, due to the spread of COVID-19, a new series of Youth World Cups have been held online, in place of the Youth World Championships.

-The results of Youth World Cups of different groups for boys are following:

-The results of Youth World Cups of different groups for girls are following:

-International Open Tournaments of World Championship

-The International Open Tournaments of World Championship (BT) started in 1989 and happens every two years, at the same time and place with the World Championship (AT).
-This tournament is open to all Renju players who do not have the right to play in the World Championship.
-The first three places in BT have the right to participate in the Qualification Tournament (QT) of the next World Championship.
-There are no world champion titles awarded in this tournament.

-The results of previous International Open Tournaments of World Championship are following:

 Renju World Championships via Correspondence

 World Championships in Renju via Correspondence were held in 1982 to 1993 (by paper letters, later by e-mails), and now are played every year since 1996 with an exception in 2009, 2010 and 2016.
-Since 2014 the opening rule being played is Soosõrv-N.
+The opening rule being played is Soosõrv-N from 2014 to 2020, and was changed to Taraguchi-10 since 2021.

 The results from 1982 to 1993 are in the following.

 The results since 1996 are in the following.